Theldus/wsServer/README.md

 ## Library

-The library is made to be as simple as possible, so I don't follow to the letter the [RFC 6455](https://tools.ietf.org/html/rfc6455) and the only thing this library can do (until now, contributions are welcome) is send and receive text messages and treats them as events.
+The library is made to be as simple as possible, so I don't follow strictly the [RFC 6455](https://tools.ietf.org/html/rfc6455) and the only thing this library can do (until now, contributions are welcome) is send and receive text/binary messages and treats them as events.

 So it could not be helpful if you facing with a big application, but if you just want to send some messages between a non serious application, help yourself. :-)

 ## Building

 The process to build is very easy, just type `make` to build and `make clean` to clear your workspace.
 When the library is compiled, a new file called libws.a will be generated, you just have to link this library across your main application.

 If you are using any IDE with CMake support, just open this project folder and your IDE will initialize the entire project.
 Alternatively, you can build the project by command line using the following steps:

 ```bash
 mkdir build && cd build/